nadiahpk/nadiahpk.github.io/about.markdown

 ---

 I am a research scientist specialising in evolutionary and ecological modelling, currently at <a href="https://ryanchisholm.com/">The Chisholm Lab</a> at National University of Singapore.

 I am interested in <a href="/category/evolutionary_ecology">ecoevolutionary models</a>,
 <a href="/category/cooperation">evolution of cooperation</a>,
 <a href="/category/food_webs">food webs</a>,
 and <a href="/category/dispersal">dispersal</a>.

+I have just started a
-Soon, I will be starting a project in collaboration with <a href="http://www.esb.soken.ac.jp/english/research/hisashi_ohtsuki.html">Hisashi Ohtsuki</a>
+a project in collaboration with <a href="http://www.esb.soken.ac.jp/english/research/hisashi_ohtsuki.html">Hisashi Ohtsuki</a>
-about the evolution of cooperation in conservation-relevant scenarios.
+about the evolution of [cooperation](https://nadiah.org/category/cooperation) in conservation-relevant scenarios.

 {%
     include figure.html